sleepychloe/ft_kalman/README.md

 ```
 ⋅ predicted covariance Pₖ = Fₖ * Pₖ₋₁ * Fₖᵀ + Qₖ<br>
 We already know the init state of the vehicle.<br>
-so make diagonal matrix with GPS, gyroscope, and accelerometer noise<br>
+Make diagonal matrix with GPS, gyroscope, and accelerometer noise<br>
 instead of using appropriately large value.<br>

 ```